minidocks/images/poppler/README.md

 -   [pdf2svg](https://github.com/dawbarton/pdf2svg) - A simple PDF to SVG
     converter using the Poppler and Cairo libraries.
+-   [pdfgrep](https://pdfgrep.org/) - A commandline utility to search text in PDF files
 -   pdftotext
 -   pdfunite
 -   pdftops